 The system should be able to be deployed in co-operation with the current electrical grid as it unrealistic to expect major changes in the grid topology in the foreseeable future.
 The grid is currently laid out in a manner where several households (1 or more streets) are clustered together sharing a physical cable.
 These clustered cables join at small brickhouse-substations spread out through the city.
 These substations are clustered together on a 10KV network, where one cluster roughly serves a city.
 Between nearby cities a 50KV net grid is clustering those together, from there they are clustered on a 110 -150 KV grid and again at a 380KV grid (which also connects with neighboring countries).
 In the current situation, the grid is balanced by the TSO, who buys capacity to up- or downregulate the consumption or production at companies spread out over several levels of the grid, and does so when required.

-For balancing the grid matching consumption and production at the highest level is enough.
+For balancing the grid matching consumption and production at the highest level is not enough.
 Even when nationwide balance is achieved overload can happen due to unreasonably large imbalances on lower levels.
 Therefor we believe that balancing should, in the first place, happen within same cluster (e.g. a single street) before propagating it up to a higher level (e.g. district or city).
 When looking at an example of at the lowest, the spikey behavior of a single household is smoothened out by combining the households per cluster, and the smart grid aims to spread out the load equally over time.
 The remaining imbalance is then propagated to a higher level where bigger players (which more capacity but lower flexibility) can partake in the balancing game.
 For every step to a higher level the peaks become smoother and more predictable, which is very desirable for the big powerplants that will have to supply the energy in moments of energy shortage.

 Balancing Using Blockchain